top of page

 "Codladh sámh." - Bill the Butcher

-With Catholic arrests spiking in Derry, Tommy suspects Kelly’s mother is informing to spare Kelly prison.
+With I.R.A arrests spiking, Tommy suspects Liam is informing and begins pushing to have Kelly kill Liam in prison.
 Rone pushes back, but Tommy and Bill grow more erratic.
-Rone and Patrick travel to Derry to investigate why the arrests occurred, with Colin secretly sabotaging their efforts while pretending to help.
-Patrick is brought into Rone’s new enterprise.
-With Patrick now at his side, Rone restarts and militarizes the drug network.
+Needing money Patrick is brought into Rone’s new enterprise.
+With Patrick now at his side, they travel to Derry to begins to build their own drug network outside of McClary and the I.R.A.
 Maggie begins questioning Rone’s activities, but before she can confront him, Mickey dies of his wounds.
 Rone returns to bury Mickey.
-In his absence, Colin convinces Tommy to sanction the execution of Kelly’s mother.
-She is murdered.

 Ep.
 7 - DUBLIN